akkhigan/WetherAppAssignment/README.md

+## Wether App Assignment

-# Weather App Assignment to show weather forecast for the upcoming 5 days
+Weather App Assignment to show weather forecast for the upcoming 5 days

 Weather Forcasting API for city of London